 Sugar is the most addictive carbohydrate we eat every day.
 Sugar is a carbohydrate, a macronutrient that fuels our body with energy as fat and protein.
 Carbohydrate is the preferred source of energy of our body on the traditional high-carb diet.
 The body turns sugar into smaller glucose molecules to be used as energy by our brain, muscle and organs.
 Fructose is the molecule that we should avoid as much as possible to decrease the effects of sugar on our metabolism.
 It is important that you learn what is behind the word “sugar” to easily identify where it is in your food and how to avoid it.

 Sugar also called sucrose – the chemical name of this disaccharide (other disaccharides are lactose and maltose) – is naturally produced by plants and therefore is found in fruits, vegetables and even in some nuts.
 One molecule of sucrose is always made of two smaller molecules, one molecule of glucose and one molecule of fructose.

-Now you understand why eating ‘sugar’ or high fructose food leads to obesity, diabetes or heart disease.
-Note that fructose from fruits or vegetables have a lower impact compared to liquid fructose from sweeteners or the one added to soda drinks or processed food.
+You now understand why eating ‘sugar’ or high fructose food leads to obesity, diabetes or heart disease.
+Note that fructose from fruits or vegetables have a lower impact compared to liquid fructose from sweeteners or fructose added to soda drinks or processed food.
 In fact, fruits are nutritionally dense and contain fibre but they still add up to your daily sugar count so they should be selected carefully to focus on low fructose fruit and low carb vegetables.